mqcomplab/MDANCE/tutorials/prime.md

 - [Further Reading](#further-reading)

 ## Overview
-This clustering tutorial is meant for datasets for **all** applications (2D fingerprints, mass spectrometry imaging data, etc).
-Molecular Dynamics Trajectory has a different treatment.
-If specific step is only for Molecular Dynamics trajectory, it will be specified.
-Otherwise, it is applicable for all datasets.
+This clustering tutorial is meant for datasets Molecular Dynamics Trajectory.
+PRIME assumes a MD trajectory that has a well-sampled ensemble of conformations.
+The PRIME algorithm predicts the native structure of a protein from simulation or clustering data.
+These methods perfectly mapped all the structural motifs in the studied systems and required unprecedented linear scaling.

 ## Tutorial
 The following tutorial will guide you through the process of determining the native structure of a biomolecule using the PRIME algorithm.
 If you do not have clustered data.
 Please refer to other clustering algorithms such as [NANI](nani.md) to cluster your data.
 If you already have clustered data, please skip to step 2.